theapache64/retrosheet/README.md

 - Want to migrate from v1 or v2?Here's the [guide](https://github.com/theapache64/retrosheet/blob/master/MIGRATION.md)

 ## Must Read ✋🏼
-Retrosheet is great for prototyping and shouldn’t be used in production for a real app.
-That said, I do use it in production for a few of my [side projects](https://github.com/theapache64/stackzy) for more than 5 years now.
-This library makes direct calls to Google APIs—so if they go down, we all go down.
-(So I'll be right there, drowning in tears with you.)
+Retrosheet is great for prototyping and not recommended to be used in production for real apps.
+This is because the library makes direct calls to Google APIs—so if those APIs go down, your app goes down with them.

+That said, I do use it in production for a few of my [side projects](https://github.com/theapache64/stackzy) :P, and it has been working fine for over 5 years now.
+(So if things break, I’ll be right there, drowning in tears with you.)

 ## ✍️ Author
 - theapache64